DUNE-DAQ/timing/docs/README.md

 ### Bindings
 The python binding is done using the library `pybind11`.
 The source files in the directory `pybindsrc`, expose the relevant C++ code via the sub-module `core`, which belongs to the package top level python module, `timing`.
 ### CLI
 To enhance the usability of the python bound C++ code, a command line interface (`CLI`) has been built using the `click` python package.
-The `CLI` is centred around five main command groups, where each command groups targets a particular firmware blocks or functionalities.
-These are listed below.
+The `CLI` is centred around command groups, where each command group targets a particular set of firmware blocks or functionalities.
+These command groups are listed below.
 * `io` : commands for interacting with the firmware block responsible for controlling the `IO` board, e.g. `SFP`s, `CDR` and `PLL` `IC`s.
 * `mst` : commands for manituplating the firmware blocks providing the `timing master` functionality
 * `ept` : commands for manituplating the firmware blocks providing the `timing endpoint` functionality